X11 color names: Clashes between web and X11 colors in the CSS color scheme

-Recent X releases also support the W3C definitions.
+Recent X releases (since 2014, xorg-rgb version 1.0.6) also support the W3C definitions.
 In X11, the original definitions have been preserved (so "Dark Gray" remains a darker shade of "Gray"), but for every conflicting name pair, "Web" and additional "X11" prefixes have been added to ease disambiguation after the merger.
 The "X11" prefix is an alias for the non-prefixed version, i.e. "X11 Gray" = "Gray" ≠ "Web Gray".
 The W3C also defined a color that is equal to X11's "Green", but called it "Lime".
 In X11, this is simply called "Lime", as no such name existed before.
 It aliases to "Green", i.e. "Lime" = "Green" = "X11 Green" ≠ "Web Green".

 Color name chart

 The following chart presents the standardized X11 color names from the X.org source code.
 The list of names accepted by browsers following W3C standards slightly differs as explained above.
 The table does not show numbered gray and brightness variants as described below.
 Actual rgb.txt files and other color databases or palettes may differ since they are freely editable by vendors and users.
-The table shows component values in several notations of the RGB color space, i.e. RGB, HSL and HSV, conversions are done assuming sRGB color space.
+The table shows component values in several notations of the RGB color space, with conversions to HSL and HSV assuming sRGB color space.